Back third loop of the half double crochet/yarn over slip stitch

 HDC in BTLO in turned rows

-Here’s a captioned video tutorial on how to work the HDC in BTLO when turning your work:
+Below is a quick, 1-minute video tutorial on how to work the HDC in BTLO when turning your work.
+Click here for a full, step-by-step tutorial on how to create this stitch pattern from start to finish.

 HDC in BTLO in continuous rounds